 Therefore, you can surely choose to go with Cloudways.
 You can also try out their service.
 There is a free trial available for it.

-Their Optimization service works wonders 😊 From the results above, you can clearly see the amazing performance score from their so-called caching service called Varnish “Cloudways“.
+This Optimization service works wonders 😊 From the results above, you can clearly see the amazing performance score from the so-called app “NitroPack“.

-It’s “Fully opitmized” for WordPress, you can signup using the coupon code WHA25.
+It’s “Fully compatible” with WordPress, you can signup for the free plan.
 It’s worth giving it a try 😉

 To conclude, this was everything you need to know about Dreamhost WordPress slow speed.
 We saw what are the major reasons for the slow website in Dreamhost.
 Thereafter, we saw a few ways to optimize the WordPress website and make it faster.